 Staying in good health doesn’t have to mean doing boring workouts each day.
 Senior citizens can benefit from a number of fun activities that will boost their physical and mental health while having fun.

 Whether seniors prefer fast music or slow songs, moving to the rhythm can improve their health.
-Elite Dance Studio reports that studies show that regular dancing may lower a person’s dementia risk, and it can also improve flexibility, bone density, muscle mass, and balance.
+Studies show that regular dancing may lower a person’s dementia risk, and it can also improve flexibility, bone density, muscle mass, and balance.
+Dance can also improve your spatial awareness, motor skills, and how to be more connected with your body.

 Dancing can take place nearly anywhere.
 People can do it on their own at home, or they can enroll in a class at a local fitness center.
 Some gyms even offer water dance classes for seniors.
 Those with mobility issues can participate in dance activities from the comfort of a chair or move to the music while lying down.